 Prof. Dr. Dr. med.
 Gerhard-Paul Diller

-Gerhard-Paul Diller is a senior physician and a specialist in internal medicine and cardiology with additional qualification in ACHD (adult congenital heart disease).
-He practices at the Klinik für Kardiologie III: Center for Congenital and Acquired Heart Defects (EMAH) at the University Hospital Münster.
+Gerhard-Paul Diller is Director of the Clinic for Cardiology III: Congenital Heart Defects (EMAH) and Valve Diseases at Münster University Hospital.
 He is a Visiting Professor at the Imperial College London.
 More

 Universitätsklinikum Münster